 - Completing the mortgage application

-There is a reason that 79-80% of the entire mortgage lending every year is through the intermediary channel.
-The share of the mortgage business that goes through intermediaries channel for buy to let mortgages is even higher.
+There is a reason that 79-80% of all mortgage lending every year is through the intermediary channel.
+The share of the mortgage business that goes through intermediaries’ channels for buy-to-let mortgages is even higher.

-Also, there are some big lenders who lend through brokers only and my guess is that time-saving in processing packaged applications from brokers must be a big factor when these lenders decided to go brokers only.
+Also, some big lenders only lend through brokers, and time-saving in processing packaged applications from brokers must be a big factor when these lenders decide to go with brokers only.

 2. Give you tips on how to improve your credit score (if required)

-Most mortgage brokers are in the relationship business and generally are really good at understanding their customer’s needs and demands.
+Most mortgage brokers are in the relationship business and are generally good at understanding their customers’ needs and demands.